-- Michael will be joining us and our friends at Zapier on a webinar on June 26 2020 to talk about how he's built his business using the products.
+- Michael joined us and our friends at Zapier on a webinar on June 26 2020 to talk about how he's built his business using the products.
 Sign up here.
 It's free!

 - In the meantime you can read all about how Michael grew his business with Typeform in this case study over on our blog.